nopnop2002/wiringpi-tft-tool/README.md

 At first, edit "tft.conf".
 Set your TFT's resolution.

+If you use SPI TFT, check "spi.conf".
+Set your pin assignment.

 If you use 8bit Parallel TFT, check "pin.conf".
 Set your pin assignment.